-- Open Start Menu.
-Windows XP users click on Run.
-Windows 8.1, Windows 8, Windows 7 and Vista users, go to Search.
+- Open the Start Menu.
+Windows XP users have to click on Run.
+Windows 8.1, Windows 8, Windows 7, and Vista users, go to Search Bar.

-- Type gpedit.msc and press Enter.
-Group Policy Editor Window will show up.
+- Type “gpedit.msc” and press Enter.
+Group Policy Editor Window will be open and show up.

-- From the navigational pane at the left hand side, go to: User Configuration>Administrative Templates>System>Ctrl+Alt+Del Options.
+- From the navigational pane at the left-hand side, go to the option: User Configuration>Administrative Templates>System>Ctrl+Alt+Del Options.

-- In the work area, double click on “Remove Task Manager” and set its value to Disabled or Not Configured.
+- In the work area at the right side, double click on “Remove Task Manager” and set its value to Disabled or Not Configured.

-- Restart your Computer or Log Off and Log back On to apply the changes.
+- Restart your Computer or Log Off and Log back On to apply the made changes.

-Enable Task Manager by Running a CMD Command
+Enable Task Manager by BAT File through CMD Command

 Command Prompt can also be used to directly enable.

-- Copy the code given below and paste it.
+- Copy the code given below and paste it in the text editor.